What Causes Repetitive Strain Injury (RSI/OOS)

 Straight forward overuse is the most obvious and natural cause of RSI/OOS pain.
 Overuse starts to really make sense when you understand the body’s need for constant repair.

-Your body can do far more repetitive work than any machine without the need for new parts, because it is engaged in constant repair.
+Your body can do far more repetitive work than any machine without the need for new parts, because it engages in constant repair.
 Consider the fact that an active person loads their entire body weight through their ankle joints more than 800 million times every 10 years without any need for replacement parts.
 This feat is only achievable within a system that constantly repairs itself.

 Classic overuse injuries occur when the body cannot keep up with the repair that is needed to sustain life’s activities’.